 At the base of the mattress is 7 inches of sturdy Bio-Core® to support the layers above and resist sagging.
 Amerisleep is so confident in their Bio-Core®, they even back their mattress with a 20-year warranty.

-The Zoma Mattress is most comfortable for side sleepers, combo sleepers, and back sleepers, and like the AS3 above, it’s also a nice choice for couples.
+The Zoma Hybrid is most comfortable for side sleepers, combo sleepers, and back sleepers, and like the AS3 above, it’s also a nice choice for couples.
 We also recommend the Zoma to hot sleepers because it contains cooling gels to fight night sweats.

 Below the gel memory foam is a transition layer of Reactiv™ to allow for deeper contouring and keep you lifted in a comfy position.
 It evenly distributes weight, isolates motion, and improves the bed’s bounciness.